What Are the Best Medicare Supplement Plans in Wisconsin? (2025)

 What are the best Medicare Supplement plans in Wisconsin?

 Mutual of Omaha has the best Base Medicare Supplement plans in Wisconsin.
 The company has low rates and good customer satisfaction.
-Wisconsin Physicians Service is the best option for cost-sharing plans, and AARP/UnitedHealthcare has the best added perks.
+Humana is the best option for cost-sharing plans, and Wisconsin Physicians Service has the best added benefits.

 How much is Medigap in Wisconsin?

-The state of Wisconsin structures its Medicare Supplement plans differently than the rest of the country.
-In Wisconsin, you start with a Base plan and then you can add extra coverage to build a more comprehensive plan.
-You can also choose a high-deductible or cost-sharing plan.
+In Wisconsin, you start with a Base plan and then you can add extra coverage to personalize your policy.
 In other states, you can choose between several different Medigap plans, but you can't alter the coverage of the plans.

 Methodology and sources

-Medicare Supplement rates are averages based on actuarial data for private health insurance companies in Wisconsin.
+Medicare Supplement rates are averages based on cost data for private health insurance companies in Wisconsin.
 All costs are averages for a 65-year-old woman who does not smoke, unless otherwise noted.
-The rates represent costs when enrollees are initially eligible for a plan and have preferred rates with no medical underwriting factored in.
-Only companies that insure 7,500 or more individuals were included in our review.
+The rates represent costs for enrollees who signed up for Medigap when they turned 65.
+Only companies with a 2.7% or higher market share in Wisconsin were considered in this analysis.

-We chose the best companies based on an analysis of their rates, customer satisfaction scores and financial strength ratings from AM Best.
-Other sources include Medicare.gov and the Wisconsin Office of the Commissioner of Insurance.
+Our editors chose the best companies based on an analysis of their rates and complaint data collected by the National Association of Insurance Commissioners (NAIC).
+Other sources include Medicare.gov, the Centers for Medicare and Medicaid (CMS) and the Wisconsin Office of the Commissioner of Insurance.

 Customer satisfaction was ranked based on average complaint data from the National Association of Insurance Commissioners (NAIC).
 The data was converted into a ranking on a five-point scale.
 Lower scores mean fewer complaints, which translates to better customer service.